phpearth/docs/tips/composer/007-64-performance.md

 composer require hirak/prestissimo
 ```

-And use Composer as usual and get performance boost of ~10x because because of
+And as usual, use Composer to get a performance boost of ~10x because of
 parallel installations:

 ```bash